Graphic Novels for Travel

 Ducks Graphic Novel by Kate Beaton

-This thick graphic novel was selected by the New York Times in the 100 notable books of 2022.
+This thick graphic novel was selected by the New York Times as one of the 100 Notable Books of 2022.

 Kate Beaton's award-winning Ducks is the account of her experience working in Canada's oil sands.
-It is a fantastic, raw account of the crossroads of environmental destruction and cheap labor.
-This book brings its many characters to vivid life.
+It is a raw and deeply human exploration of the crossroads between environmental destruction and cheap labor.

 Memories from Límon